 ACIS provides financial support to patients who are financially devastated by the diagnosis and treatment of ocular melanoma.
 After the initial treatment of the eye, there is often a lifetime of procedures and medications necessary to preserve the treated eye as well as surveillance for metastatic disease.
 To receive financial help, a patient must complete an application and provide a medical bill, rent or mortgage statement, or insurance premium bill.
 All funds are paid directly to the provider or company with the exception of co-pay reimbursement.
 Each patient is eligible to receive up to $1,500 per year towards medical expenses.
-The application is available under the FAQ tab.
+Applications can take 30 days to be approved.
+A detailed copy of the bill must be provided for consideration.
+Download the application or look under the FAQ tab.

 ACIS also provides gas cards and grocery store gift cards for patients needing extra help with living expenses.

 A Cure In Sight provides “Companions” to patients who need support from a seasoned veteran of ocular melanoma.
 This support system helps newly diagnosed patients navigate their treatments by hearing from someone who has been through it all.
 Buddies are matched by their geographic location, treatment facility, treatment procedure and other special requests.